trpc/trpc/www/docs/server/validators.md

       const input = opts.input;
       //    ^?
       return {
-        greeting: `Hello ${input.name}, my friend`,
+        greeting: `Hello ${input.name}, my friend from ${input.townName}`, };
-      };
     }),
 });
 ```

-### Output Validators
+## Output Validators

-You can also define an output validator.
 Validating outputs is not always as important as defining inputs, since tRPC gives you automatic type-safety by inferring the return type of your procedures.
 Some reasons to define an output validator include:

 - Checking that data returned from untrusted sources is correct
 - Ensure that you are not returning more data to the client than necessary